If you use space heaters to supplement your central heating unit, you know how important it is to consider energy efficiency.

 The NewAir AH-600 is a highly efficient baseboard heater, thanks to its advanced control and safety features.
 You can successfully utilize the safety and control features to maximize the level of efficiency of this baseboard heater.

-Ideally, the heater can work non-stop for 7.5 hours.
+Ideally, the baseboard heater works non-stop for 7.5 hours.
 However, you can change this setting to suit the heating requirements of your room.

 The portability of this baseboard heater can be a great advantage.
-If you need to heat large spaces, then it is easy to move the heater to the exact positions where you need it to be.
-This helps to improve the overall efficiency of your heating and eliminate cold spots.
+If you need to baseboard heater to heat your large spaces, then it is easy to move the heater to the exact positions where you need it to be.
+This helps to improve the overall energy efficiency of your heating and eliminate cold spots.

 - Great control for adjusting heating capacity according to requirements